 We have also developed a COVID-19 learning gateway where we have collated a range of advanced learning and tools which you may find useful.
 This is signposted to in the Looking for the latest COVID-19 resources area above.

 A key part of your ability to support in these acute areas is your own health and wellbeing.
-Our Resilience page contains a collection of resources which may help you at this difficult time.
+Our Supporting you page contains a collection of resources which may help you at this difficult time.

 You may already working in secondary care but moving into an environment which requires you to care for people who are critically unwell.

 The Royal Pharmaceutical Society (RPS) and the UK Clinical Pharmacy Association (UKCPA) have several resources that you may find useful, these can be found on the RPS Upskilling during COVID-19 page and include a Critical Care Training Resource.

 A key part of your ability to support in critical areas is your own health and wellbeing.
-Our Resilience page contains a collection of resources which may help you at this difficult time.
+Our Supporting you page contains a collection of resources which may help you at this difficult time.

 This is a challenging time for everyone.
-Our Resilience page contains a collection of resources which may help you at this difficult time.
+Our Supporting you page contains a collection of resources which may help you at this difficult time.

 We have developed a COVID-19 learning gateway where we have collated a range of learning and tools which you may find useful.

 Our clinical fact sheets developed for the Primary care pharmacy education pathway are now available here.